Kano Analysis

 3. Brainstorm everything that can be done to delight customers.

-4. Classify the collected features into the Kano categories.
+4. Classify the collected features into the Kano groups.
 Get customers to do the classification where possible.

 5. Think of ways to improve customer satisfaction and retention (ensure your have the basic features, ensure you provide the best possible performance, and ensure you are delighting your customers from time to time).